Manolo Jiménez (footballer, born 1964): Sevilla

 For seven seasons, Jiménez was the coach of Sevilla's reserves Sevilla Atlético, leading them to the second tier in 2006–07.
 On 27 October 2007, following the resignation of Juande Ramos, he was appointed manager of the main squad, initially until the end of the campaign.
 He guided the Andalusians to fifth place, finishing third in 2008–09 with a subsequent return to the UEFA Champions League.

 Jiménez took the team to the final of the Copa del Rey in 2010, notably beating Pep Guardiola's Barcelona in the last-16 stage on the away goals rule.
 On 24 March 2010, however, after a 1–1 home draw to bottom-placed Xerez, he was dismissed following three draws – all at home – and two losses in the last five league matches, also having been eliminated from the Champions League in the round of 16.

 AEK Athens

 On 7 October 2010, Jiménez took over from the sacked Dušan Bajević at AEK Athens, agreeing to a two-year deal.
-Ten days later he led the team in his first game, a 4–0 Super League Greece win at Aris Thessaloniki.
+His first game took place ten days later, a 4–0 Super League Greece win at Aris Thessaloniki.

 After losing in the UEFA Europa League against Anderlecht (3–0, away), Jiménez achieved his second league win, against Panathinaikos.
-The team eventually finished 23 points behind champions Olympiacos in third place in the league.
+The side eventually finished 23 points behind champions Olympiacos in third place in the league.

 Jiménez won his second trophy as a manager on 30 April 2011, after a 3–0 defeat of Atromitos in the final of the Greek Cup.
 On 5 October, he left the club by mutual consent; he had been nicknamed "Papatzis" by local newspapers in a reference to the shell game, because of his frequent tactical changes.